-Whether you’re a golfer or not, Bigwin Island also provides some of the most exclusive real estate opportunities available anywhere in Canada.
+Whether you’re a golfer or not, Bigwin also provides some of the most exclusive real estate opportunities available anywhere in Canada.
+For those considering a Lake of Bays cottage, owning a piece of prestigious Bigwin Island might be just the luxury lifestyle you’re looking for.

-For those looking to build something custom for themselves and their families, Eagle Landing – the real estate development division of Bigwin Island Properties – offers a variety of premium lots available for purchase with waterfronts ranging in size from 200ft to over 1,000ft.
-In addition to being located on one of the most tranquil stretches of Muskoka shoreline, you’ll benefit from inclusion in the Bigwin Island Waterfront Association, an active community of likeminded individuals set up to look after the island’s common lands, ensuring services provided to owners are properly managed and maintained.
-The association looks after some 80 acres of the island, including interior connecting paths and service corridors, as well as densely treed areas that act as substantial buffers between the cottages and the fairways.
+In addition to being located on one of the most tranquil stretches of Muskoka shoreline, you’ll benefit from inclusion in the Bigwin Island Waterfront Association.
+This active community of likeminded individuals was set up to look after the island’s common lands, ensuring services provided to owners are properly managed and maintained.
+The association looks after some 80 acres of land on the island, including interior connecting paths and service corridors, as well as densely treed areas that act as substantial buffers between the cottages and the fairways.

-Other services and benefits provided include main-land parking, short-term docking facilities at Norway Point for dropping off and picking up guests and supplies, as well as use of the regular shuttle service to and from the island.
-Dock-to-cottage shuttle services can also be requested.
+As well as equity golf memberships, ‘islanders’ also have a variety of other exclusive options when it comes to luxury lifestyles, ranging from concierge services to Dock-to-cottage shuttle services.
+Other perks include access to tennis facilities, kids programs and family events, as well as casual dining .
+Also included are mainland parking, short-term docking facilities at Norway Point for dropping off and picking up guests and supplies, as well as use of the regular shuttle service to and from the island.

-A Fresh Take on the Traditional Family Cottage
+A Fresh Take on Traditional Muskoka Cottage Rentals

-The latest addition to the Bigwin Island cottage collection are its sumptuously designed and well-appointed Club Cabins.
-With construction starting in 2017, the first of these luxury units will be ready for occupancy in time for the 2018 season.
-Set up in a classic ‘village hub’ style just a short walk from the Clubhouse and other island amenities, owners of these architecturally pleasing cottages will have access to the same bespoke services available to golf club members.
+The latest addition to the luxury lifestyle on Bigwin Island is its sumptuously designed and well-appointed Club Cabins.
+Recently constructed, these luxurious units are set in a classic ‘village hub’ just a short walk from the Clubhouse and other island amenities.
+Available for short- and long-term summer cottage rentals, renters of these architecturally pleasing cottages have access to the same bespoke services available to golf club members.

 Other features of note include:

-- Environmentally sensitive construction using locally sourced materials and ensuring minimal disruption to the guest experience, as well as the island’s unique landscape
+- Environmentally sensitive design and construction using locally sourced materials and ensuring minimal disruption to the guest experience, as well as the island’s unique landscape

 - Open concept single-floor designs ensuring easy access